 The day remembers Santo Stefano, traditionally thought of as the first Christian martyr, who lived during the first century BC.

 He was one of seven Christian deacons in Jerusalem.
+His role involved ministering to the poor and ensuring the equitable distribution of resources among the community.
 His defence of his faith before the rabbinic court enraged his Jewish audience.
-He was taken out of the city and stoned to death.
+Stefano was taken out of the city and stoned to death.
 His final words, a prayer of forgiveness for his attackers, echo those of Jesus on the cross.
-Stephen is the patron saint of deacons and stonemasons.

 Commemorative places